silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

   to draw blood during his deeds in Riverrun.

-* On various occasions, he showed emotional bonds to Brienne, not because he thought she was hot, but he was visibly impressed by what she *was*.
-Her take on virtues like loyalty, honor and how she stuck to her words and kept her oaths and promises, impressed him.
+* On various occasions, he showed emotional bonds to Brienne, not because he thought she was hot, but he was visibly impressed by what she *is*.
+Her stance on virtues like loyalty, honor and how she stuck to her words and kept her oaths and promises, impressed him.
 He also had to recognize soon after he met her, that she was a formidable sword fighter, maybe better than he ever was.